Post-Judgment Enforcement Modifications And Contempt (FAQ)

 If you are paying or receiving support, then yes, you must provide documentation of your current income or risk being found in contempt of Court.

 If one party fails to pay child or spousal support or refuses to honor the custody and placement (visitation) order, the law provides a remedy through a finding of contempt.
 Again, a Motion must be filed with the court.
 If the violation involves child or spousal support, the court can garnish wages or force the violator to pay in other ways.
 Sometimes, the violator is sentenced to a jail term as well.
-The court also has broad discretion to come up with other, more creative solutions to force the violator to comply with the terms of the decree.
-The court can also order the payment of attorneys fees or other penalties.
+The court also has broad discretion to come up with other, more creative solutions to force the violator to comply with the terms of the order.
+The court can also order the payment of attorney’s fees or other penalties.